 How Apple Trees are Measured & Delivered:

-This unbranched tree is the smallest starting size.
+Maiden: This unbranched tree is the smallest starting size.
 You can train maidens into espaliers and cordons.
-Cordon:

-This is a style of freestanding tree with a short trunk of about 60cms.
+Bush: This is a style of freestanding tree with a short trunk of about 60cms.
 It will grow to about 3 metres tall.
-Half-Standard:

-This is a freestanding style that will grow into a full sized, "normal" apple tree, about 4 metres tall.
+Half-Standard: This is a freestanding style that will grow into a full-sized, "normal" apple tree, about 4 metres tall.